Jörg Guido Hülsmann

 He is a member of the European Academy of Sciences and Arts, a corresponding member of the Pontifical Academy for Life, and a Senior Fellow at the Mises Institute.
 He is a vice-president of the international Property and Freedom Society, a board member of the Association des économistes catholiques in France, and a scientific board member of the Hayek-Gesellschaft in Germany, of the Austrian Institute of Economics and Social Philosophy, and of the International Academy for Philosophy in Liechtenstein.
-Hülsmann has been the inaugural laureate of the international Franz Čuhel Prize for Excellence in Economic Education.
+Hülsmann has been the inaugural laureate of the international Franz Čuhel Prize for Excellence in Economic Education and the 2023 laureate of the Hayek-Medaille.

 Economists such as Eugen-Maria Schulak and Herbert Unterköfler consider him to be one of the most important contemporary Austrian economists in Europe, next to Hans-Hermann Hoppe and Jesús Huerta de Soto.
-In the wider heterodox-economics community striving for pluralism in economics he is regarded as a leading expert and world-renowned speaker.
+In the wider heterodox-economics community striving for pluralism in economics he is regarded as a leading expert and speaker.
 He has been interviewed in various media outlets all throughout Europe.